aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/4-fetch-data-from-chain.md

 );
 ```

-We now have a “add new list” button that only shows up if the account doesn’t have a list.
+We now have an **Add new list** button that appears only if the account doesn’t have a list.

-Start the local server with `npm start` , you should see the “Add new list” button.
+Start the local server with `npm start`.
+You should see the **Add new list** button.

-Let’s understand how we create a new list which is submit a transaction to chain.
+Next, let’s understand how to create a new list by [submitting data to chain](./5-submit-data-to-chain.md).